Applicable only to Google BigQuery (v2) and Microsoft Azure Synapse Analytics destinations, the

 The name of the column used as the table’s Primary Key.
 If a table uses multiple columns as a composite Primary Key, there will be a row for each column the table uses.Example data:

-Note: This column is only applicable to Microsoft Azure SQL Data Warehouse destinations.
+Note: This column is only applicable to Microsoft Azure Synapse Analytics destinations.

 When Stitch receives data, Primary Keys are provided in an array.
 For example: